How to Record with OBS Studio as A Beginner on Windows (10)

 Audio Output Capture: To record any available audio output device like speaker/handset.

-Browser: To record any browser tab at self-defined size & fps with a full URL, like YouTube/Vevo video and Chrome tab.
+Browser: To record any browser tab at a self-defined size & fps with a full URL, like YouTube/Vevo video and Chrome tab.

-Color Source: To add a layer at any color and size to act as background canvas or “whiteboard” tool.
+Color Source: To add a layer at any color and size to act as a background canvas or “whiteboard” tool.

 OBS Source Options